Do Cavaliers Need Company From Another Dog?

 Understanding Cavalier King Charles Spaniels’ Social Needs

-Cavalier king charles spaniels are social dogs.
+Cavalier King Charles Spaniels are social dogs.
 The breed’s purpose is to be a companion and therefore they thrive on human companionship and seek out social interaction with their family members.

 Cavaliers have an affectionate and friendly disposition, often described as being “people-oriented“.
 Their social nature extends beyond their immediate family, as cavaliers are often friendly and welcoming towards strangers, making them a popular breed for therapy and service work.

-Cavalier king charles spaniels have a natural inclination to be part of a pack, whether it’s their human family or other dogs.
+They have a natural inclination to be part of a pack, whether it’s their human family or other dogs.
 They form strong emotional bonds with their owners and enjoy being involved in various activities together.

 The Importance of Social Interaction for Cavaliers’ Well-being